Veena Talwar Oldenburg

 Veena Talwar Oldenburg is Professor of History at Baruch College and The Graduate Center of the City University of New York.
 She is best known for her widely reviewed book on Dowry murder.

-Oldenburg is a native of Lucknow, India.
+Oldenburg is a native of Lucknow, India and subsequently lived in Gurgaon, India.
 She has a bachelor's degree from Loreto Convent College and an M.A. from the University of Lucknow.
 She has a second master's from the University of Bridgeport which she earned shortly after immigrating to the United States in 1970 and a Ph.D. from the University of Illinois at Urbana-Champaign.

 Oldenburg has previously taught at Sarah Lawrence College and Columbia University.
 She is a 2016 Fulbright Nehru Senior Scholar.

 Works

 She has authored a number of books on Indian history: